kristiyanivanovx/WeLearn/README.md

 The idea is for it to be a platform where everyone can share their self-made lectures/lessons and learn from the other ones available.
 Primary focus is on students in primary/secondary school and respectively, their teachers.

-## The application has the following functionalities and characteristics:
+## Functionalities and characteristics
-- Administrator user role, only select few are in it and can moderate a large part the contents, regardless if particular one is their creation or not.
+- Administrator user role, only select few are in it and can moderate a large part of the contents, regardless if particular one is their creation or not - creating, reading, updating, deleting (soft and hard deletion).
-- Posts - creating, reading, updating, deleting - every post has files (as zip), video material, category and appropriate grade attached to it that can be changed.
-An post is not publicly accessible through "View all" and "All categories".
+- Lessons - creating, reading, updating, deleting, reporting, sending to email.
+Every lesson has files (in a zip archive), video material, category and appropriate grade attached to it that can be changed.
+There is an option for the lesson to be sent to a particular email address using SendGrid.
+An lesson is not publicly accessible through "View all" and "All categories" if it hasn't been approved by the administrators.
+Users can soft delete their lessons, but hard deletion option is given to administrators only.
-- Comments - creating, reading, updating, deleting.
+- Comments - creating, reading, updating, deleting, reporting.
+Comments are related to a particular lesson.
+Users can soft delete their comments, but hard deletion option is given to administrators only.
-- Reports (comment reports and post reports) - creating, reading, updating, deleting.
+- Reports - creating, reading, updating, deleting.
+An user can report a comment or a lesson.
+Users can soft delete their reports, but hard deletion option is given to administrators only.
-- Live chat, that is cleaned weekly with Hangfire.
+- Live chat using SignalR.
+Cleaned weekly with Hangfire.
-- Contact us page - an email is sent using SendGrid.
+- Contact us page with email sending functionality realized using SendGrid.

 ## Technologies used
-- ASP.NET Core 5
-- C#
-- Entity Framework Core
+- .NET - C#, ASP.NET Core MVC, Entity Framework Core, SignalR
 - Microsoft SQL Server
 - PostgreSQL
 - AutoMapper